 When we ask others what pronouns they use, we’re conveying respect and inclusivity.
-For people who aren’t cisgender, this’s particularly important.
+For people who aren’t cisgender, this is particularly important.
 If you’re a cisgender person, you likely haven’t ever experienced the stress of not being perceived as the gender you are.
-But for anyone who isn’t cisgender, this’s an all too common occurrence.
+But for anyone who isn’t cisgender, this is an all-too-common occurrence.
 People who’re transgender, gender nonconforming, non-binary, and/or genderfluid experience a disproportionate amount of adversity and hardship on the subject of their gender.

 Additionally, and importantly, incorrect pronoun use can increase that person’s dysphoria (the discomfort felt when a person’s assigned gender doesn’t match their gender identity), further complicating and even potentially harming their relationship with their body.